Towards Understanding Steering Strength: Proofs and Additional Results

 where $R(\alpha) \defeq \sum_{k \in [\ell, L-1]} F(\hbf^{(k, \alpha)})$ aggregates all downstream effects induced by the steering intervention.

 Substituting $\hbf^{(L, \alpha)}$ for $\hbf^{(L)}$ in $\ybf \defeq \mathrm{LN}\big(\hbf^{(L)}\big)\Wbf^\top$ then gives the steered logits expression

-\paragraph{Proving Proposition~\ref{prop:steering-limit-practice}.} The key observation is that the presence of layer normalization inside the definition of $F$ ensures that each component of $R(\alpha)$ remains bounded (for arbitrarily large $\alpha$), \emph{i.e.} there exists a constant $c_R$ independant from $\alpha$ such that:
+\paragraph{Proving Proposition~\ref{prop:steering-limit-practice}.} The key observation is that the presence of layer normalization inside the definition of $F$ ensures that each component of $R(\alpha)$ remains bounded (for arbitrarily large $\alpha$), \emph{i.e.} there exists a constant $c_R$ independent of $\alpha$ such that:

 To formalize the previous display, consider RMSNorm applied to a single token representation $\hbf \in \Reals^d$:

 where $\gamma \in \Reals^d$ and $\odot$ denotes the Hadamard product.
 Then, as $\alpha \to +\infty$,